RyanJarv/ryanjarv.github.io/_posts/2019-06-08-malicious-vagrant-boxes.md

 ================

 <p class="meta">8 June 2019 - Mojave Desert</p>
-Hey so did you know by default vagrant run's VM's in the same security context as your host operating system!
+Did you know by default vagrant run's VM's in the same security context as your host operating system!
 Kinda wild right?
 So does that mean that if you tested a strange and unknown vagrant box off https://app.vagrantup.com/boxes/search you might be pwned?
 Absolutely!

-"WTF?"

-You might be asking.
-WTF indeed.

-The issue is pretty straight forward, for some reason vagrant mounts the code directory inside the VM as read/write.
-Normally the VM would be running your code so this wouldn't be much of a concern however this directory also contains the Vagrantfile configuration, which of course is just a ruby script and is executed everytime you run `vagrant` on the host.
+The issue is pretty straight forward, vagrant mounts the code directory inside the VM as read/write.
+Normally the VM would be running your code so this wouldn't be much of a concern however this directory also contains the Vagrantfile configuration, which of course is just a ruby script and is executed every time you run `vagrant` on the host.

-Kinda crazy right?

 So here's a quick example getting execution on the host from simply editing this file within the VM.